rbind/blog.jemu.name/content/post/2017-08-29-new-phone-smell.md

 enable_katex: no
 ---

-As of my most recent impulse-buy, I'm now a mildly unashamed owener of a [OnePlus 5](https://www.youtube.com/watch?v=2w5B1Ne-fy4&t=1s), and I thought I'd jot down some thoughts about that.
+As of my most recent impulse-buy, I'm now a mildly unashamed owner of a [OnePlus 5](https://www.youtube.com/watch?v=2w5B1Ne-fy4&t=1s), and I thought I'd jot down some thoughts about that.
 The OP5 is a farily sizeable upgrade for me, coming from a OnePlus One I quite enjoyed.
 I didn't really *need* to upgrade, as my OP1 is still intact, unstolen and unscratched, but you know what they say about buying things you really want and how that's a perfectly fine thing to do if you have the ability to do so.
 It's a really concise saying, I swear.